ucb-me-40/CalorAI/README.md

 python scripts/_cleaner.py
 ```
 #### `_convert_notebooks_to_rag.py`
 The purpose of this script is to convert the Jupyter notebooks into corpus chunks that can be added to the `rag_corpus.txt` file.
-For this to work, the Jupyter notebooks need to follow a strict format:
+For this to work, the Jupyter notebooks need to follow a strict format (each code snippet is a separate cell):

 ```
 ## Problem Metadata